guidemetothemoon/kristhecodingunicorn/content/english/about.md

 +++

-Hey and welcome to my Tech Corner!
+Heisann and welcome to my Tech Corner!

-My name is Kris (obvously) and I have created this blog to share tech and non-tech (sometimes) stuff with the rest of the world 😸
+My name is Kris (obviously) and I have created this blog to share tech and non-tech (sometimes) stuff with the rest of the world 😸

+***You're welcome to connect with me here as well:*** [link.tree: @guidemetothemoon](https://linktr.ee/guidemetothemoon)

 I live in Norway, love coding and putting cat pictures in presentations😼 Currently I am working as a Lead Software Architect and driving several exciting tech projects that support digitalization journey in public and private sector, minimizing bureaucracy and making citizens' life easier.